bajoescience/teleport.github.io/README.md

-This project is a static website that fluid design for all viewport sizes.
+This project is a static website with fluid and responsive design for all viewport sizes.